ZenWave360/zenwave-sdk/zenwave-code-generator-mojo/README.md

 You can use ZenWave Maven Plugin to generate code as part of your build process:

 - Add each generator jar as dependency to zenwave maven plugin.
-- Pass any generator configuration as <configOptions>.
+- Pass any generator plugin as <configOptions>.

 In the following example we are configuring the `asyncapi-spring-cloud-streams3` and `asyncapi-jsonschema2pojo` generators to generate Spring Cloud Streams 3.x code and DTOs from an AsyncAPI definition: